Bonds are rapidly taking over the global investment space, as more investors find unlimited investment options in the bonds market.

 - Zero-interest bonds.
 These are bonds that do not have any interest (coupon) attached to them.
 Instead, these bonds are traded at a deep discount.
 After reaching its maturity date, the purchaser of a zero-coupon bond receives the bond’s face value.

 - Floating rate bonds.
 These are bond types whose coupons vary with the underlying levels of interest rates.
-The coupon is determined by a particular reference rate which could be sourced from external rates, such as EURIBOR, LIBOR, and the Treasury Bill Rates.
+The coupon is determined by a particular reference rate sourced from external rates, such as EURIBOR, LIBOR, and the Treasury Bill Rates.
 This means that the value of a floating-rate bond is not affected by fluctuation in the market rates.

 Category by the Lifetime of a Bond